What Is the Best Flooring for a Basement?

-When choosing flooring for your basement, moisture is biggest consideration.
-And it’s not the potential for water leaks, either.
+When choosing flooring for your basement, moisture is the biggest consideration.
+And it’s not just because of the potential for water leaks.
 Condensation and water vapor are moisture-related hazards unique to basements, and they affect the kind of flooring that makes sense downstairs.
-Check out these five top basement flooring options and learn how to protect yours from moisture damage and mold growth.
+Check out these five top best flooring for basement options and learn how to protect yours from moisture damage and mold growth.

 Vinyl Plank Flooring/Vinyl Tile Flooring

 Vinyl plank flooring (VPF) and vinyl tile flooring (VTF) are similar to click laminate flooring, but they’re better in three ways.

 - First, VPF and VTF are impervious to liquid and vapor moisture.
 This matters because even seemingly dry basements can have enough moisture vapor migration to trigger mold growth.

 - Second, VPF and VTF are extremely durable.
 Both are made from the same materials, differing only in the shape of the pieces.
 Tiles are square and planks are rectangular.

 - Third, vinyl flooring of this kind is flexible enough that it doesn’t need a super-flat surface like laminates do.
 It can easily lay over a fair amount of undulations in a concrete floor.

 Many people install carpet in basements thinking it makes the concrete floor more comfortable and warmer.
 Here’s how to clean a concrete floor in the basement in one day.